oopsmonk/documentation/wallets/0.1/hub/how-to-guides/create-a-demo-exchange.md

     This code iterates through any user withdrawal requests and actions them from the hot user account.

-Now, if you request another deposit address and send IOTA tokens to it, you can withdraw those token by going to **Withdraw** and completing the fields.
+Now, if you request another deposit address and transfer IOTA tokens to it, you can withdraw those token by going to **Withdraw** and completing the fields.

 ![Withdraw IOTA tokens](../images/fakexchange-withdrawal.png)